As COVID-19 vaccine nears, demand for diversity grows

 Bonnie Blue was one of the first to roll up her sleeve for the Moderna vaccine trial at the University of Illinois at Chicago.
 She said she wrestled with the decision before joining.

 "Should I not do this?
 Ok, God if I'm not supposed to give me a sign.
 There was no sign, so I was full speed ahead.
-I was nervous but determined."
+I was nervous but determined," Blue said.

-Blue telling the Iteam some members of her family were also nervous and angry she would risk joining the experiment.
+Blue said some members of her family were also nervous and angry she would risk joining the experiment.

-The 68 year old fits into three high risk categories for 19 because of her age, her history of life threatening asthma and her ethnicity -those traits also making her a prime candidate.
+The 68-year-old fits into three high risk categories for COVID-19 because of her age, her history of life threatening asthma and her ethnicity.
+Those traits also make her a prime candidate.

-"This is about your existence, the existence of your parents, your grandparents, your children, your neighbors and your friends.

 Many thousands of volunteers from minority groups are still needed for COVID-19 vaccine trials - as dozens are still underway or about to begin.